zAlweNy26/Java_Projects/README.md

    - Multiplayer P2P - Doesn't Work - 0% **_[Not yet implemented]_**

    ### About it :
-   Acronym Game is a java game that you must play with friends !
-You have to write a meaningful sentence before time runs out and then, you and your friends have to vote the best one.
+   Acronym Game is a java game that you have to play with friends.
+You have to write a funny meaningful sentence before time runs out and then, you and your friends have to vote the best one.
 Each vote is secret and the writer of the sentence must be secret as well, so you can just vote which you like most !

    ### How I want to improve it :
    I want to adjust the countdown timer system.